On this Day, in 1794: Tadeusz Kościuszko led an uprising against the Partition of Poland - Kafkadesk

 While Kościuszko was being taken to St. Petersburg, where he was to be imprisoned in the Peter and Paul Fortress, the now united Russian army began making their way towards Warsaw, where internal struggles for power and the demoralisation of the city’s population prevented General Józef Zajączek from finishing the fortifications in time.

-Upon reaching the outskirts of Warsaw on November 3, the Russian army started an artillery barrage of the Polish defences, making made Józef Zajączek believe that they were preparing for a long siege.
-But in the early hours of the following morning, the Russian troops silently reached their positions just outside of the field fortifications from which they launched an all-out assault.
+Upon reaching the outskirts of Warsaw on November 3, the Russian army started an artillery barrage of the Polish defences, making Józef Zajączek believe that they were preparing for a long siege.
+But in the early hours of the following morning, the Russian troops silently reached their positions just outside of the field fortifications and launched an all-out assault.

 After four hours of brutal hand-to-hand fighting, the 22,000-strong Russian forces broke through the Polish defences and into the right-bank suburb of Praga.
-After the battle spread to the streets and the insurgents hid in civilian houses, vowing to fight to the last man, the Russian troops engaged in massive violence against the civilian population.
+As the battle spread to the streets, the insurgents hid in civilian houses, vowing to fight to the last man, and the Russian troops engaged in massive violence against the civilian population.
 It is believed that approximately 20,000 Praga residents were slaughtered that day.

 The Third Partition of Poland

 The Battle of Praga spelled the end the uprising.
-To spare Warsaw the fate of its eastern suburb, General Tomasz Wawrzecki decided to withdraw his remaining forces southwards and Warsaw was captured by the Russians with little or no opposition.
+To spare Warsaw the fate of its eastern suburb, General Tomasz Wawrzecki decided to withdraw his remaining forces southwards, leaving Warsaw to be captured by the Russians with little or no opposition.
 He surrendered ten days later.

 Soon after, Austrian, Prussian, and Russian representatives met to officially dissolve the Polish–Lithuanian Commonwealth, giving the Habsburg Monarchy control of the Western Galicia and Southern Masovia territories, while Prussia received Podlachia, the remainder of Masovia, and Warsaw, and Russia the remaining land, including Vilnius.

-The Third Partition of Poland ended the existence of an independent Polish and Lithuanian state for the next 123 years.
+This Third Partition of Poland ended the existence of an independent Polish and Lithuanian state for the next 123 years…

 What about Kościuszko?